Rethink-Rx

 Chronic Pain

 Chronic pain is a pervasive issue for many individuals, and medical marijuana’s analgesic properties can be a valuable tool in managing it.
-In Virginia, pain is a leading medical marijuana indication, offering a safer, better tolerated, and more natural solution for many.
+In Virginia, chronic pain is a leading medical marijuana indication, offering a safer, better-tolerated, and more natural solution for many.

 Complex Regional Pain Syndrome